rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes.md

     r.add(user["last_name"], "_", user["first_name"])).run(conn)
 ```

 The function you give to `index_create` must be deterministic.
-In practice it means that
+In practice this means that
 that you cannot use a function that contains a sub-query or the `r.js` command.